 Right to restrict or prevent processing of Personal Data

-In accordance with Data Processing Legislation, you may request that we stop processing your Personal Data temporarily if:
+In accordance with Data Processing Legislation, you may request that we stop processing Your Data temporarily if:

-- you do not think that your Personal Data is accurate (but we will start processing again once we have checked and confirmed that it is accurate);
+- you do not think that Your Data is accurate (but we will start processing again once we have checked and confirmed that it is accurate);

-- the processing is unlawful, but you do not want us to erase your Personal Data;
+- the processing is unlawful but you do not want us to erase Your Data;

 - we no longer need the Personal Data for our processing; or

-- you have objected to processing because you believe that your interests should override the basis upon which we process your Personal Data
+- you have objected to processing because you believe that your interests should override the basis upon which we process Your Data.

-If you exercise your right to restrict us from processing your Personal Data, we will continue to process the Personal Data if:
+If you exercise your right to restrict us from processing Your Data, we will continue to process the Personal Data if:

 - you consent to such processing;